tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 npm run dev
 ```

-6. **Access the application**
+6. **Open the application**

-Open your browser to [http://localhost:3000](http://localhost:3000) to start generating README files.
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser to begin generating README files.

 ---

 ## 💻 Usage

-Use the intuitive web interface to enter your GitHub repository URL or project details.
-The AI will generate a professional README tailored to your project automatically.
-You can edit the generated markdown with live preview and syntax highlighting before saving or downloading the final README file.
+Use the web interface to input your GitHub repository URL or enter your project details manually.
+The AI engine will generate a tailored, professional README automatically.
+You can edit the markdown with live preview and syntax highlighting.
+Once satisfied, save or download your README to include in your project.

-The tool supports multiple AI models and enriches your documentation with comprehensive repository insights, reducing the effort required to create detailed project documentation.
+The app supports multiple AI models and enriches your documentation with comprehensive repository insights, making it easy to create detailed, high-quality project documentation quickly.

 ---